Sudan fighting: Khartoum violence mapped as civilians flee city

 The military say they are in control of everything, but in the street all you see is RSF.
 There is fear and confusion.
 Everyone is getting depressed.
 We really don't know what is.

-She added that earlier in the week three RSF fighters broke into her house yard at 02:00 local time.
+She added that earlier in the week three RSF fighters had broken into her house yard at 02:00 local time.
 "They didn't harass us but they changed their clothes and left.
 We found their uniform trousers in the morning."

 Hospitals and doctors on their knees